robtpaton/github-meta-search/README.md

 # github-meta-search

-> Node CLI tool for searching across multiple github repositories
+> Node CLI tool for searching for code across matching github repositories

 Currently Github search does not allow for queries like "search repos with label X for code Y".
 This tool uses the Github API to bridge this gap.